Black Friday Deals Now Live - 15% Off EVERYTHING*

 Another great deterrent for those with electricity in their shed is to have motion sensor security lights fitted.
 Once a would-be thief activates the lights, chances are they’ll make themselves scarce and leave your property alone.
 Even if they don’t there’s a higher probability of them being disturbed.

 The last thing anyone wants is for their property to be broken into, but looking at our research statistics, it’s still a relatively common occurrence across the country.
-We’d always recommend taking whatever steps you possibly can to keep the chances of theft at bay, or if you’re really looking to create a more secure space in your garden, investing in a security shed that’s built with extra features to keep your possessions safe.
+We’d always recommend taking whatever steps you possibly can to keep the chances of theft at bay, or if you’re really looking to create a more secure space in your garden, investing in a security shedthat’s built with extra features to keep your possessions safe.